akivamu/akivamu.github.io/_posts/2019-03-31-single-multi-thread-app.md

 If the queue is empty, the main thread is just looping and wait.
 When an event arrives to that queue, the main thread should be ready to pick up and process.
-If another new event arrives while main thread is busy processing, we suffer a blocking, which is called bad user experience.
+If another new event arrives while main thread is busy processing, we suffer a blocking, which is called "your program stops responding too long".
 So main thread should process very light weight works.

 All heavy works should be shifted to background threads.
+Each time app needs to process an expensive work, it creates a new thread, do all heavy stuffs in that thread.
+That make the main thread free, and ready to serve new event.
+When background thread finished, it can notify main thread about completion.

-## Single thread with asynchronous method
+## Single thread with asynchronous programming

 In this method, there is only one thread in application.
 This single thread can be called main thread or UI thread too, because it acts the same as above.